dannydhkim/Humana-Mays/README.md

 ## Machine Learning
 Once patients were labeled as LTOT, we found that the calculated LTOT rate in our database confirmed with the given parameters that were given to us (i.e. greater than 30%) at 36.6%.
 It is noteworthy that we applied a filter to screen out cancer patients to better represent the general population to arrive at a 33% rate.

-A XGBoost framework was used with the following parameters: the data was split into a random 60-40 train and testing set.
-With 100 rounds of training with a tree model and a binary logistic model to output a probabilistic value.
+A XGBoost framework was used with the following parameters: The data was split into a random 60-40 train and testing set.
+100 rounds of training were run with a tree method and a binary logistic regression to output a probabilistic value.

 ![Feature Importance](https://user-images.githubusercontent.com/54824400/72118017-96234100-3304-11ea-8fc9-6863e8a0de0e.png)